-The R display shows the current status of Export/Import subsystem users logged in on 200 user terminals or 731-12 or 732-12 remote batch terminals.
+The R display shows the current status of Export/Import subsystem users logged in on remote batch terminals.
 A header line contains the total number of users since Export/Import was initialized and the current number of active users.
 Each entry appears in the following format.